 Fundamental to our approach is the co-operation and full involvement of our local community partners.
 We strongly believe that if our work is to have a lasting benefit, it must be much more than a handout.
 It must transcend and transform any such expectations.

-We therefore seek communities that have the drive, desire and local leadership for progression and development and that meet our Selection Criteria.
+We therefore seek communities that have the drive, desire and local leadership for progression and development.
+Communitites that meet our Selection Criteria.
 Our projects are designed to give local communities confidence in their ability to develop and maintain a community facility that acts as a focal point for their children, where they can play, stretch their imagination, learn and be inspired.

 We start by identifying aspirational communities through approaching local groups and leaders.
 Once a potential community is identified we start engaging with the leaders to ensure that our vision can become theirs.
 We also assess the practical elements such as access roads and space.

 The next step is establishing a playground in the community.
 This demonstrates the community’s ability to work together to complete a project and bring the children to an otherwise empty field.

 If this is successfully completed, we then prepare a shipping container with books and more (see Collect in the UK) and transport it to the site (see Ship container to Kenya).
 The community works with us to convert the container and contents into a library (see Create Library in Kenya).

 Once complete, the library is maintained by local volunteers.
 Our two established libraries each have over 1,000 members and 250 visits per month, and run informal reading, writing and arts and crafts classes.